iocroblab/from_code_to_robot/docs/robotics/3.Differential Kinematics/Tutorial/Manipulability.md

  $$ J_t \;=U*\Sigma *V\prime $$

-where U is a matrix of the semi axis vectors of the elipsoid, $\Sigma$ holds the singular values, $\sigma_i$ , which are equal to the length of the axis.
+where U is a matrix of the semi axis vectors of the elipsoid, $\Sigma$ holds the singular values, $\sigma_i$, which are equal to the length of the axis.
 Finally V holds the realtive configuration to achieve velocities in the axis of U.

 The manipulability index is the volume of the ellipsoid.